 Pass the pixie dust

-Guests at the iLab exhibit in Vancouver will experience projects from around the world, including London.
-They will experience the “star of the show” when they pass a large, curved LED screen bearing the digital twin of London in all its glory, Demchak says.
-Using QR codes, visitors can take control of the digital model and fly through the London skyline like Peter Pan.
-They can swoop over the Square Mile for a bird’s-eye view or home in on a particular building for a closer look.
-“We can bring in all the buildings and their detail of fabrication, and we can basically go all the way down to a bolt, if you want,” Demchak says.
+Guests at the iLab exhibit in Vancouver will experience projects from around the world, including their own work.
+Using QR codes, visitors can take control of the digital screen, upload their models and fly through them.
+“We can bring in all the structures and their detail of fabrication, and we can basically go all the way down to a bolt, if you want,” Demchak says.

 The experience demonstrates Bentley’s 3D geospatial capabilities, greatly enhanced with the acquisition of the 3D geospatial company Cesium in September.
 Cesium has built a powerful open platform for creating 3D geospatial applications, and the company’s 3D Tiles open standard has been widely adopted.